kennylwx/kennylwx-portfolio/src/pages/blog/2020-06-08-post-one/index.md

 Before starting the project, I had already purchased a domain name from Google Domains.
 It was cheap and easy.
 I deployed the project that I had worked on from the crash course to Netlify.
 All I had to do was point my google domain name servers to my project's on Netlify.
 It took 2 days before I could actually see the actual web page hosted on my domain name.
 Although quite confusing with its directives, my experience with Netlify and a Google Domains was a welcomed one.

-## Conclusion
+## Aftermath

-All in all, it took less than a week of my time from start to finish to complete this [portfolio site](https://kennylwx.com/).
-There were definitely ups and downs, but overall, the experience was a somewhat pleasant one. **6.5/10** would recommend only if you have to.
+All in all, it took less than a week of my time from start to finish to complete this [project](https://kennylwx.com/).
+There were definitely changes that needed to be made.
+For instance, the profile section didn't feature much of a story of the author.
+And the service section felt lacking in telling it.
+Another drawback on the design was that it's almost entirely textual base.
+A section that features images would be desirable, but would also terribly unabalance the overall aesthetics.

+There were definitely ups and downs in building this projects, but overall, the experience was a somewhat pleasant one. **6.5/10** would recommend only if you have to.